Rudolf Stammler: Work

-This, in my opinion, is the universal significance of the classical Roman jurists; this, their permanent worth.
-They had the courage to raise their glance from the ordinary questions of the day to the whole.
-And in reflecting on the narrow status of the particular case, they directed their thoughts to the guiding start of all law, namely the realization of justice in life.

 Stammler and his friend Paul Natorp of the Marburg School subscribed to Immanuel Kant's concept of progress towards a moral end.

 Stammler borrowed from Kant's metaphysical individualism to develop his theory of metaphysical-collectivism, or social idealism.

 He worked towards finding a critical method, modeled on Kant's philosophical approach, for determining what constituted justice.

 He tried to address the question of how judges should decide cases if their decisions are to be objectively just, as opposed to formally correct.

 Stammler argued that a law could be considered objectively valid to the extent that it enabled the objectively harmonious purposes of freedom, unity and order.

 Stammler and Natorp accepted the humanitarian and social goals of the socialists, but rejected economic determination, class struggle and metaphysical materialism.

 In his first major work, Wirtschaft und Recht (1896), Stammler opposed the Marxist view that law was determined by economic forces.
 He questioned the Marxist ideal of a society with collective ownership of the means of production that ignored the critical role of law in ensuring social justice.
 He granted that economic forces were powerful, but asserted that the question of justice was independent.
 Roscoe Pound said the revival of juristic concern with natural law dates from the publication of Wirtschaft und Recht.